A great personal and professional development course for volunteer judicial roles.

 You have a vital and responsible role to play in the general community.
 You will at times be dealing with matters of crucial importance to people’s lives.

-This course is designed to provide participants with knowledge, skills and generic and specific competencies to aid in the voluntary provision of witnessing document completion and minor judicial duties within the community.
+This course is designed to provide you with the knowledge and skills to aid in the voluntary provision of witnessing documents and minor judicial duties within the community.

-Upon successful completion of this course, the participant will be competent to perform the duties of a Justice of the Peace (Qualified).
+Upon successful completion of this course, you will be competent to apply for appointment as a Justice of the Peace (Qualified).

 Examples of offences include all types of criminal offences, drug related offences, financial (tax or business related), social security offences, shoplifting, or failure to pay a TOLL fee within the stated period of time.

 Note that for traffic offences, a person who pays an amount by the way of a penalty for an offence, is taken to have been convicted of the offence on the day the amount is paid.